Steps to build a database with CSV files

 Build a database with CSV files without codes

 Building a robust relational database takes time and effort.
 But you can do it within minutes using Acho.
-I will now show you how you can convert your CSV files into a SQL database in three simple steps.
+I will now show you how you can convert your CSV files into an SQL database that can support many applications in four simple steps.

 1. Upload and convert multiple CSV files as a resource

-- Upload multiple CSV files as as a Batch CSV resource on Acho
+- Upload multiple CSV files (of the same schema) as a Batch CSV resource on Acho

 Then go on to Acho Studio’s resource page and select “Batch CSV” for importing and converting to your resource.
 Be aware that only .csv, .tsv, and .txt files are supported at the moment.

-3. Update your table with new CSV files
+3. Update and transform your tables with new CSV files

 Then, go to the project where you imported the Batch CSV resource, and click the “Sync with the Batch CSV resource” button.
 Now, the system will retrieve the latest records from the resource.